BLyndon/bayesian_methods/docs/_posts/2020-07-29-bayesian_inference.md

     \underset{\theta}{argmax} \log P(X | \theta, \mathcal H)
 $$

 The concept of maximum likelihood exists in the frequentist as well as in the Bayesian paradigm.
-While the frequentists assume a single parameter $$\theta$$ fixed by the real data distribution, the bayesians observe a single fixed dataset $$\mathcal D$$ an infer an uncertainty for the parameter $$\theta$$.
+While the frequentists assume a single parameter $$\theta$$ fixed by the real data distribution, the bayesians observe a single fixed dataset $$\mathcal D$$ and infer an uncertainty for the parameter $$\theta$$.

 ## Maximum A-Posteriori